Accounts Payable (AP) Turnover Ratio

 - Net burn: The rate at which the business uses up money.
 If a company’s net burn is high, but its AP turnover ratio is low, there are significant cash flow issues to resolve.

 - Capital efficiency: Measures how much money is put into the business and how much revenue the business generates from that money.
-There are several capital efficiency metrics that could prove helpful, including burn multiple, cash conversion score, or return on capital efficiency.
+There are several capital efficiency metrics that could prove helpful, including burn multiple, net working capital, cash conversion score, or return on capital efficiency.

 - Cash flow statement: This KPI shows how well the business is able to generate cash to pay off debt and expenses, offering strategic insight into how cash moves in and out of the company.
 An effective cash flow analysis helps you track free cash flow and identify opportunities to reinvest.